omnivector-solutions/osd-documentation/testing/_sources/operations/nhc.rst.txt

 all compute nodes regardless of their state (even on allocated nodes), but it will not run on all of them at the same time.

-The script ``/usr/sbin/omin-nhc-wrapper`` allows you to supply custom arguments to change how Slurm invokes the Health Check scripts via a ``charm-slurmctld`` configuration.
-For example, for NHC to send an e-mail to ``admin@company.com`` with the subject header ``NHC errors`` when it detects an error:
+The ``/usr/sbin/omin-nhc-wrapper`` script allows you to supply custom arguments to change how Slurm invokes the Health Check scripts via a ``charm-slurmctld`` configuration.
+For example, to configure NHC to send an e-mail to ``admin@company.com`` with the subject header ``NHC errors`` when it detects an error, change the ``health-check-params`` configuration to:

 .. code-block:: bash